 3. Olympic Marmot (Up to 106 cm, 3.48 ft. long) Marmota olympus

-Common in many parts of the world, marmots are a large and fascinating genus of ground squirrel.
+Common in many parts of the world, marmots are a large and fascinating genus of ground squirrels.
 The largest marmot ever recorded belongs to the Olympic marmot variety.
-The Olympic is an endemic species to the Olympic Peninsula in Washington State and is the size of a large house-cat.
+The Olympic is an endemic species to the Olympic Peninsula in Washington State and is the size of a large house cat.
 They are the largest ground squirrels in North America and make the top three on our list.

 Marmots, in general, can be identified due to their wide heads, stubby legs, and large, bushy tails.
 Their colors change between species, but the Olympic is generally brown with small white parts.
 Like other ground squirrels, Marmots are prolific burrowers, often making burrows with multiple chambers, housing multiple members.
 Marmot species, including the Olympic, Alpine, and Yellow-Bellied, hibernate each winter and are deep sleepers, with their heart rate reducing to a mere three beats per minute.
 Before hibernation, they will set grass, straw, and hay on the burrow floor as bedding.